cherrytrees97/cutnrun-cutntag-pipeline/README.md

 ### 4: Convert SAM to BAM and BED file format
 After performing the QC, the SAM files were converted to both BAM and BED format.
 As a part of this process, the reads were also filtered to remove unmapped read pairs, and read pairs that are under 1000 bp.

-This process has been batched in `batch_sam_to_bed.sh`.
+This process has been batched in `3_filter_fragment_bed.sh`.
 The core commands are as follows:
 ```
 #Filter and keep mapped read pairs
 # -F 0x04 removes any unmapped read pairs